DerenC/first_rag_system/README.md

 * [ ] Supports OCR of uploaded images
 * [ ] After OCR, connect to device camera

+Visualisation of vectors:
+* [ ] Add cosine similarity scores of each result with respect to the query

 Other sources of information:
 * [ ] Web crawling & web scraping of a user-specified URL
 * [ ] Implement a POST API endpoint to allow programmatical uploading